 The deposit is centred on a complex of breccias associated with Mesozoic intrusions.
 The oldest and lowest alteration in the system is a potassic phase of secondary biotite, lesser Kspar and magnetite.
 The potassic alteration is largely overprinted by chlorite – sericite alteration, which in turn is overprinted by advanced argillic alteration of pyrophyllite, sericite and pyrite.
 Later weathering has formed a leach capping over the southeastern part of the deposit.
 Beneath the leach capping is a weak zone of secondary copper mineralization.

-NorthIsle is carrying out preliminary engineering and metallurgical studies with the objective of completing a preliminary economic evaluation (PEA) in early 2017.
+NorthIsle is carrying out preliminary engineering and metallurgical studies.